 In a large bowl, whisk together the mayonnaise, Greek yogurt, mustard powder, lemon juice, and dill.

-Cover and refrigerate for a few hours or you can serve immediately if need be.
+Cover and refrigerate for a few hours, or you can serve the shrimp immediately if need be.